 Daily drives to the hospital and rehabilitation center, Mikelle’s dental surgery, taxes, and juggling rental cars and car repairs.
 The first rental was the last one on the lot and not suitable for Mikelle.
 The next had a flat tire and finally, we settle on an SUV but getting Mikelle in and out of a Subaru Forester is a two-person job.
 Lots of conversations with the insurance company as they attempt to total a van with only 80,000 miles.
 It is non-stop action.

-and my much-needed trip to Florida canceled.
+And my much-needed trip to Florida canceled.
 Trip was insured but more paperwork needed.

 Mom comes home.
 She is on the mend but needs help with her beautiful gardens and our family home.
 The insurance company decided not to total the van.
 But two weeks after we get it back, a person running across a busy street is hit by a car in front of Mikelle and Liz, her support person.
 Traffic is tight.
 There is no place to go even though they try.
 Another frantic call.